Skip to content

 In Tajikistan, there are rules about bringing in and taking out money.
 Here’s what you need to know:

 When you go to Tajikistan, you can bring as much money as you want.
-This includes both Tajikistani somoni and other currencies like dollars or euros.
+This includes both TJS and other currencies like dollars or euros.

-If you have a lot of money, you should tell the customs officers when you arrive.
+If you have a lot of cash, you should tell the customs officers when you arrive.

 When you leave Tajikistan, there are limits on how much money you can take out.
 You can take out the same amount of money you declared when you entered or up to a specific limit set by the government.